orchetect/swift-state-machines/README.md

 This package aims to offer flexible, modern, thread-safe abstractions.

+> [!NOTE]
+>
+> For the time being, this library is under active development and is not considered API-stable.
+>
+> Prior to release 1.0.0, refactors and new features will likely introduce code-breaking changes along the way.

 ## Getting Started

 This package provides building blocks to define your own set of states, conditional transition logic, and abstractions to serialize transition changes so that a overlapping calls to the same transition are not repeated.